CodeMazeBlog/blazor-series/README.md

 # blazor-series
-This repository contains the source code for the "Blazor Series" on Code Maze blog
+This repository contains the source code for the "Blazor WebAssembly Series" on Code Maze blog